Luke 8: The Gerasene demoniac (verses 28–39)

-Raising of Jairus' Daughter and Healing of the Bleeding Woman (8:40–56)
+Raising of Jairus' daughter and healing the bleeding woman (verses 40–56)

 The story immediately follows the exorcism at Gerasa.
 Back in Galilee, Jairus, a patron or ruler of a Galilee synagogue, had asked Jesus to heal his 12-year-old daughter, who was dying (in Matthew's account, Jairus used hyperbolic expressions in his anxiety: ‘My daughter is even now dead’).
 As they were travelling to Jairus' house, a sick woman in the crowd touched the border (or possibly the fringe) of Jesus' cloak and was healed of her sickness.
 Jairus' daughter was then reported as having died, and Jairus was therefore advised not to trouble Jesus, 'the teacher', any further.
 Jesus, however, continued to the house, stating that the girl was not dead but asleep, and restored her to health.
 The chapter ends with Jesus' commands that the girl should be fed and that Jairus and his wife should tell no-one what had happened.

 Tzitzit

-Luke's (and Matthew's) accounts specify that the bleeding woman touched the "fringe" of his cloak, using a Greek word kraspedon which also appears in Mark 6.
-According to the Catholic Encyclopedia article on fringes in scripture, the Pharisees (one of the sects of Second Temple Judaism) who were the progenitors of modern Rabbinic Judaism, were in the habit of wearing extra-long fringes or tassels (Matthew 23:5), a reference to the formative çîçîth (tzitzit).
-Because of the Pharisees' authority, people regarded the fringe with a mystical quality.
+Luke's and Matthew's accounts specify that the bleeding woman touched the "fringe" of his cloak, using the Greek word kraspedon, which also appears in Mark 6.
+The Pharisees (one of the sects of Second Temple Judaism), who were the progenitors of modern Rabbinic Judaism, were in the habit of wearing extra-long fringes or tassels (Matthew 23:5), a reference to the formative çîçîth (tzitzit).
+Because of the Pharisees' authority, people regarded the fringe as having a mystical quality.